adamkornafeld/adamkornafeld/_posts/2021-04-21-on-logging.md

         return true;
     }

-That should be straightforward, we look at the current _instant_ and see if it is after the instant when our log supressor last suppressed a message.
+That should be straightforward, we look at the current _instant_ and see if it is after the instant when our log suppressor last suppressed a message.
 On first run, the condition will be true as the current instant of our clock will be after `Instant.MIN` and we run the function that we received as an input.
 This function wraps a log message.
 We also update the instant value of `suppressedAt` and return false signaling that this time the suppressor did not suppress.
 In all other cases, we return true.
 Let's look at a usage example:

     LogSuppressor dailySuppressor = new LogSuppressor(Duration.ofDays(1));

     dailySuppressor.suppress(() -> log.info("This message will be logged once a day"));

-Two nuacnes to recognize.
+Two nuances to recognize.
 One, restarting the app during the day will cause the log message to be emitted again, so it is possible for our log suppressor to log more than once a day.
 If need be, some persistence can be added to deal with that.
 Second, the input argument of the `suppress` function is a generic function.
 It is not limited to implement only log messages.
 You can technically use `LogSuppressor` to suppress any kind of business logic.
-My gut feeling, though, is that there might be side effects there, so I opt not to generify `LogSuppressor` as something like `FunctionSupressor`.
+My gut feeling, though, is that there might be side effects there, so I opt not to generify `LogSuppressor` as something like `FunctionSuppressor`.

 🪵 Testing log suppressor ⏱
 ---------

 To frame this post, we can make one quick improvement by using the `ToyClock` from the [previous post](https://kornafeld.com/2021/04/10/on-naming.html).
 See, the passing of time is at the heart of our `LogSuppressor` and writing a deterministic unit test for it could be a challenge.
-Unless of course we have `ToyClock` with which we can tighthly controll the ticking of time.
+Unless of course we have `ToyClock` with which we can tightly control the ticking of time.
 So let's inject a clock into `LogSuppressor`

     class LogSuppressor {